kenter7317/Ann/README.md

 > ANN interfaces with basic implementation for example.
 > GPU acceleration backend is in plan to be shifted to vulkan.

+# Supported GPU Acceleration
-> Currently no GPU acceleration is supported.
+> GPU acceleration via vulkan is now being implemented.
+> Here is the list of supported gpu acceleration.
+- Slp/Mlp

 # Dependency
 ## When external libraries has fullly compiled